by Brian Tomasik

 Perhaps in a nod to me, Muehlhauser (2017) says in his treatise on consciousness: "I do not define consciousness as 'cognitive processes I morally care about,' as that blends together scientific explanation and moral judgment [...] in a way can be confusing to disentangle and interpret."

 This is a reasonable viewpoint.
 I guess my sentiment is that there are so many conflicting definitions of consciousness even as a scientific concept that the word is still extremely confusing even in that context.
 I'm very skeptical that there's a single "natural kind" definition for scientific consciousness that different parties would converge upon.
 It seems potentially more fruitful to downplay talk of "consciousness" and skip directly to the "what I care about" question.
-(Of course, I sometimes define "consciousness" as "what I, as a sentiocentrist, morally care about" in order to make my statements more understandable, which causes the confusion to persist.
-Maybe I should instead use a more explicitly normative label.)
+(Of course, I sometimes define "consciousness" as "what I, as a sentiocentrist, morally care about" in order to make my views about sentience more readily explainable without a lot of background exposition.
+However, doing this causes the confusion to persist.)

 Muehlhauser (2017) seems to agree with the long-run project of replacing talk of "consciousness" with more precise statements: